How Often Do You Have Your Dog Vaccinated?

 Ms Allen stated.
 "It is a shame to see individuals using this important report to play a ‘blame game’ and spread unsubstantiated scare stories."
 See HERE.

-Certainly not all Vets agree with Ms Allen for instance, Dr. Robert Foley and Dr. Michael Ferber both well respected Vets, firmly believe that annual vaccinations is greatly harming our pets.
+Certainly, not all Vets agree with Ms Allen for instance, Dr Robert Foley and Dr Michael Ferber both well-respected Vets, firmly believe that annual vaccinations are seriously harming our pets.

-Therefore the Vets that are administering annual core vaccinations are clearly not following their professions creed a solemn oath they take when they become a Vet “primum non nocere”"first do no harm" The Angry Vets.
+Therefore, the Vets that are still administering annual core vaccinations are clearly not following their professions creed.
+A solemn oath they take when they become a Vet “primum non nocere”"first do no harm" The Angry Vets.
 Are these Vets liars?
 I prefer to see them as honest.